The polytope of all $q$-rank functions: The convex combination of two q -(poly)matroids

-In the following, we study some structural properties of the $q$-polymatroid arised as convex combination of two given $q$-polymatroids $\mM_1,\mM_2$.
+In the following, we study some structural properties of the convex combination of two $q$-polymatroids $\mM_1,\mM_2$.
 In particular, we investigate the structure of the flats.
-By restricting to the convex combination of two $q$-matroids, we can also analyze cyclic spaces and $\mu$-independence (in the latter case the coefficients have to be rational).
+By restricting to the convex combination of two $q$-matroids, we can also analyze cyclic spaces and $\mu$-independence (in the latter case the coefficients of the convex combination have to be rational).